tenzir/tenzir/cloud/aws/README.md

 looks for a file `default.env` in the current directory.
 It must define the following variables:

-- `aws_region`: the region where to deploy the VPC
+- `aws_region`: the region of the VPC where to deploy Fargate and Lambda resources.

 - `vpc_id`: an existing VPC to which you plan to attach your VAST stack.
 You can use `aws ec2 describe-vpcs --region $region` to list available VPCs.